-The Australian Government is proposing reforms to strengthen and improve the Corporations (Aboriginal and Torres Strait Islander) 2006 (CATSI Act).
-The reforms are intended to benefit Aboriginal and Torres Strait Islander corporations by reducing red tape, especially for small corporations.
-Other proposed changes seek to increase transparency for members.
-There are also minor changes to streamline and clarify some parts of the CATSI Act.
+In 2017 the Australian Government proposed reforms to strengthen and improve the Corporations (Aboriginal and Torres Strait Islander) 2006 (CATSI Act).
+The intention was to benefit Aboriginal and Torres Strait Islander corporations by reducing red tape, especially for small corporations.
+Other proposed changes sought to increase transparency for members and to streamline and clarify some parts of the Act.

 - size classifications

 - compliance powers.

 On 5 July 2017, the Minister for Indigenous Affairs, Nigel Scullion, announced that ORIC would lead a technical review of the CATSI Act.

 The technical review was conducted in late 2017.
 The review was led by law firm DLA Piper and included a series of public consultations conducted by the Indigenous consultancy firms, Inside Policy and Winangali.
 The CATSI Act commenced on 1 July 2007, and this was the first time a comprehensive review had been undertaken since the legislation came into effect.
 The purpose of the review was to explore ways to strengthen and improve the CATSI Act and aligning it with recent changes in corporate law and regulation, particularly in the Corporations Act 2001.
 For details see the following documents:

 - Technical Review of the Corporations (Aboriginal and Torres Strait Islander) Act 2006—report by DLA Piper (PDF 1.4mb)